Jezzamonn/phone-tree-of-despair/dialog/dialog.md

 Thank you for your rating.

+Sorry, that doesn't look correct.
+If you need to look up information about your registration, try contacting the other departments.
+You can find their extension codes by accessing the extension directory by pressing 1 2 3 at the main menu.
+I'll transfer you there now.

+Sorry about that.
+Please hold.

 ## Epilog

 This was Phone Tree of Despair, a game made for Ludum Dare 47.
 I hope you enjoyed it!
 Or alternatively, I hope it made you very, very angry.